 9.)
 Avoid personal conversations with the interpreter, ask for her/his opinion or talk to the interpreter like the deaf person isn’t there.
 The interpreter is working as a means of language-transmission, a conduit for information and not as a participant.

 10.)
 Relax.
 If you are unsure of the appropriate way to proceed in a particular situation, just ask, if you are curious it will be perfectly OK to ask a question of the deaf person.

 11.)
 The recommended optimum time for an interpreter to work is around 20 minutes.
 After this time and if the interpreter is working alone, she/he will need a break.
-For meetings and events longer than two hours, two interpreters are necessary so they can take turns to interpret.
+For meetings and events longer than 1.5 hours, two interpreters are necessary so they can take turns to interpret.